E-1 Visa: the visa for entrepreneurs with active trade between their country and the U.S.

 💻

-Professional services and technology
+Professional services and tech

-Software development, consulting, IT services, design, digital marketing provided to U.S. clients.
-"Service trade" does qualify for E-1.
+Software development, consulting, IT services, design, digital marketing for U.S. clients.
+Service trade qualifies for the E-1 visa.

 📡